Carlos Luque: Club career

 Born in Las Varillas, Córdoba, Luque joined Colón's youth setup in 2001, aged eight.
 He made his first team – and Primera División – debut on 13 March 2011, coming on as a second-half substitute in a 0–4 home loss against Racing Club.

 Luque scored his first professional goal on 30 November 2011, netting the first in a 2–1 Copa Argentina home win against Talleres de Córdoba.
 He became a regular starter for the club only during the 2013–14 campaign, contributing with two goals in 27 appearances.

 In May 2014 Luque joined Brazilian Série A club Internacional, for a fee of US$ 2.45 million.
-He made his debut for the club on 20 July, replacing Charles Aránguiz in a 4–0 home routing of Flamengo.
+He made his debut for the club on 20 July, replacing Charles Aránguiz in a 4–0 home rout of Flamengo.

 After being rarely used by Inter, Luque subsequently served loan stints at Peñarol and Alcorcón.

 In January 2020 Luque moved to Honduras and joined C.D.S.
 Vida.